 Windows update does its work without our instructions and attention mostly.
-It is designed in that way that it does its job at the background in a silent mode.
+It is designed in that way that it does its job in the background in a silent mode.
 But, sometimes the Windows update stuck or becomes frozen during the installation done at startup or shutdown process i.e., when it is not able to install the individual patch.
 Though Windows 10 is configured in such a way that it can install all the important updates automatically, the older version requires the manual checking and installing the updates.

 Especially Windows 7 has this problem.
 Windows updates sometimes may get frozen “searching for updates” forever or even the updates can error out, stop, hand etc. Whatever it is, windows update is not moving further and so it is necessary to fix the issue.
 The users can recognize the issue when they see a long message on the screen during the update persisting for the long amount of time.